-A recent survey found that many people used the MBI:TAC as to aid self-development as a mindfulness teacher (so trainees self-rate using the MBI:TAC and use this as a basis for their personal development), currently a specific adaptation of the MBI:TAC is in development to be used as a self-rating tool (By Dr Gemma Griffith and Dr Rebecca Crane).
-This reflective tool will be much simpler and shorter than the original MBI:TAC manual, with the aim that it will be accessible and useful for trainees at all stages of their development as mindfulness teachers.
+A recent survey found that many people used the MBI:TAC as to aid self-development as a mindfulness teacher (so trainees self-rate using the MBI:TAC and use this as a basis for their personal development), Currently a specific adaptation of the MBI:TAC is in development to be used as a self-reflection tool.
+We will make this available on this site soon.
+This tool will be much simpler and shorter than the original MBI:TAC manual, with the aim that it will be accessible and useful for trainees at all stages of their development as mindfulness teachers.

 Offering rich feedback is a core part of trainee development.
 This resource offers guidance on how to skilfully offer feedback within the context of mindfulness-based teacher training: